Skip to navigation menu Skip to content

 Many children with cleft lip and cleft palate also have a cleft in the bone of the upper jaw that holds the teeth.
 This bone is called the alveolus (al-vee-OH-liss).

 An alveolar bone graft is a surgery to fill the gap in that bone.
-Your child will probably need orthodontic treatment for several months to prepare for surgery.
+Your child will need dental care and may need orthodontic treatment before bone graft surgery.

 During an alveolar bone graft, the surgeon opens the gum tissue to show the gap in the bone.
-Bone marrow taken from inside the hip bone is put into the gap.
+They take bone marrow from inside your child’s hip bone and put it into the gap.
 Next, the surgeon puts gum tissue back over the bone marrow and stitches it closed.
-The cut in the hip is also stitched closed.
+They also stitch the cut in the hip.

-After surgery, the bone marrow in the upper jaw will become hard and strong bone.
-The bone marrow that was taken from the hip will grow back.
-This happens within about 6 weeks.
+After surgery, the bone marrow in the upper jaw will become hard, strong bone.
+This new bone provides an anchor for the adult teeth that will come into that area.
+The bone marrow that was taken from the hip will grow back within about 6 weeks.

-This surgery is done when your child is 6 to 9 years.
+We do this surgery when your child is 6 to 9 years old.
 Most often, surgery takes 2 hours.
-Your child will stay in the hospital 1 to 2 days.
+Your child may need to stay in the hospital overnight, but some children can go home on the day of surgery.

 • Rhinoplasty for clefts affecting the nose